Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Indicator_Flash_The_Default_Firmware.md

 **Espressif IDF**

-> IDF is a software development framework provided by Espressif Systems for the development of applications and firmware for their ESP32 and ESP8266 series of microcontrollers,it provides a comprehensive set of libraries, tools, and documentation that enable developers to build applications and firmware for ESP32 and ESP8266 microcontrollers.
+> ESP-IDF is a software development framework provided by Espressif Systems for the development of applications and firmware for their ESP32 and ESP8266 series of microcontrollers,it provides a comprehensive set of libraries, tools, and documentation that enable developers to build applications and firmware for ESP32 and ESP8266 microcontrollers.
 It includes libraries for communication protocols such as Wi-Fi, Bluetooth, and Ethernet, as well as drivers for various peripherals like sensors, displays, and motors.

 **Download and install:**
 For Windows: [Standard Setup of Toolchain for Windows](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/get-started/windows-setup.html)